lmagyar/prim-sync/README.md

 - Follow local symlinks
 - Hash files for fast comparison ***( !!! currently requires the forked Primitive FTPd !!! )***
-- Write SD card (with Primitive FTPd and Storage Access Framework)
+- Write SD card (with Primitive FTPd and Storage Access Framework) ***( !!! fast operation currently requires the forked Primitive FTPd !!! )***
-- Dual access in case of SD card (read-only plain-old file-system for fast scan and download and writing with the slower Storage Access Framework)
+- Dual access in case of SD card (reading plain-old file-system for fast scan and download and writing with the slower Storage Access Framework)
-- Failsafe, restartable operation (costs some time, remote renames on SD card are slow)
+- Failsafe, restartable operation (costs some time, renames on SD card are slow)
-- Automatically replace `[` and `]` chars (that are invalid for SD card and Storage Access Framework)

 #### Notes on following local symlinks

 - File symlinks just work
 - File hardlinks are OK for unidirectional outward sync, but have to use --overwrite-destination option in case of bidirectional or unidirectional inward sync
   - Better not to use file hardlinks, use symlinks
-- Folder symlinks or junctions are OK for unidirectional outward sync, but be ***very-very-very*** careful with bidirectional or unidirectional inward sync
+- Folder symlinks or junctions are OK for unidirectional outward sync, but be **very-very-very** careful with bidirectional or unidirectional inward sync
   - If you have a folder symlink and you think you delete files on your phone under the symlinked folder, or even you delete the symlinked folder, because "they are only under a symlink", you shoot yourself in the foot
   - Syncing file deletions means file deletions synced first, then the containing folder deletion synced
-  - So first all the files will be deleted in the symlink ***target*** folder, then the folder symlink itself will be deleted, though the target folder is not deleted
+  - So first all the files will be deleted in the symlink **target** folder, then the folder symlink itself will be deleted, though the target folder is not deleted
   - So symlinking the family picture albums' folder better done with an unidirectional outward sync
   - Or symlink only the files if you enable deletion on the phone
   - You have been warned!